Peterbilt 379: Overview

 The largest highway truck sold by Peterbilt at its launch, the 379 was produced in two configurations, a 119-inch BBC (bumper to back of cab length) and an extended-length hood, for a 127-inch BBC.
-The 379 is externally distinguished from the 359 from the use of an enlarged windshield (allowing for horizontally-mounted windshield wipers); the 379 also introduced headlamp-mounted turn signals (relocated from the fender), making rectangular headlamps standard.
+The 379 is externally distinguished from the 359 from the use of an enlarged windshield (allowing for horizontally mounted windshield wipers); the 379 also introduced headlamp-mounted turn signals (relocated from the fender), making rectangular headlamps standard.

-The cab structure of the 379 is shared with numerous Peterbilt conventional trucks produced since 1986 (with the exception of the 587 and 579); it also shares its doors with the 362 and 372 cabover trucks.
+The cab structure of the 379 is shared with numerous Peterbilt conventional trucks produced since 1987 (with the exception of the 587 and 579); it also shares its doors with the 362 and 372 cabover trucks.

 Powertrain

 Throughout its production, the 379 was equipped with the most powerful versions of the engines offered in Class 8 on-highway vehicles.
-Some of the turbodiesel engines included the Caterpillar 3176, C-11, C-12, C-13, C-15, C-16 and the 3406-(B,C,E,P and EWS), Cummins the Big Cam NTC, N-14, ISM, ISX, ISMe5, ISXe5, Signature 600, and Detroit Diesel 60 series.
+Some of the turbodiesel engines included Caterpillar's 3406(B/C/E/P), C11, C-10, C-12, C13, C-15 (the C15 in the 379 were available with the MXS and BXS prefixes since 2004 and MBN prefix in 2001 as a "bridge" engine), C-16, Cummins' NTC, N14, Signature 600, ISX, ISM, and Detroit Diesel's 60-series.